doverunner/multi-drm-flutter-sample/README.md

     }
     ```

-### Creating BetterPlayerMultiDrmAssetsLoaderDelegate
+### Creating BetterPlayerDoverunnerAssetsLoaderDelegate

 The original Better Player project has `BetterPlayerEzDrmAssetsLoaderDelegate` which is for EZDRM integration.
-You need to add `BetterPlayerMultiDrmAssetsLoaderDelegate` to support DoveRunner Multi-DRM integration.
+You need to add `BetterPlayerDoverunnerAssetsLoaderDelegate` to support DoveRunner Multi-DRM integration.

 Please refer to the source files under `ios > Classes` folder of this sample.

 ### Modifying BetterPlayer

-You need to modify `BetterPlayer.h` and `BetterPlayer.m` source codes to receive the `drmHeaders` value from `BetterPlayerMultiDrmAssetsLoaderDelegate`.
+You need to modify `BetterPlayer.h` and `BetterPlayer.m` source codes to receive the `drmHeaders` value from `BetterPlayerDoverunnerAssetsLoaderDelegate`.

  - `BetterPlayer.h` (overloading setDataSourceURL)

     ```objectivec
-    @property(readonly, nonatomic) BetterPlayerMultiDrmAssetsLoaderDelegate* fairplayLoaderDelegate;
+    @property(readonly, nonatomic) BetterPlayerDoverunnerAssetsLoaderDelegate* fairplayLoaderDelegate;

     - (void)setDataSourceURL:(NSURL*)url withKey:(NSString*)key
     		withCertificateUrl:(NSString*)certificateUrl